-Doing nothing on purpose isn’t as easy as it sounds.
+Doing nothing on purpose is not as easy as it sounds.
 Here are eight ways to make your home the perfect sanctuary to practice niksen.

 Switch up your layout.
 Your surroundings can have a big impact on your ability to do nothing.
 Rearrange your furniture so that you can look out the window for a while without much effort, or if you are lucky enough to have a fireplace, make a small nook around it with cushions and throws so you have a snug spot to go check out in.

 Keep your devices out of reach.
-When it comes to relaxing your mind and body: your smart devices aren’t doing you any favors.
+When it comes to relaxing your mind and body, your smart devices are not doing you any favors.
 Keep your phone, tablet and other electronics tucked away from sight for a short period of time when you are at home to slow down your thoughts (and give your brain and fingers a break).